-One of the architects of a plan that is expected to result in Scotland becoming home, from next year, to a publicly-funded news pilot on television's Channel 3 has insisted that uncertainty over the rules of the bidding game will soon be ended.
+ONE of the architects of a plan that is expected to result in Scotland becoming home, from next year, to a publicly-funded news pilot on television’s Channel three has insisted that uncertainty over the rules of the bidding game will soon be ended.

 Stewart Purvis, a partner at broadcasting regulators, Ofcom, and a former chief executive of ITN, was speaking in Glasgow at a local and regional media review being hosted by the watchdog.

 Among the 100-plus delegates were senior representatives from BBC Scotland, newspaper publisher Newsquest and radio group, Bauer Media.

 In an extensive interview with allmediascotland, Purvis sought to answer widespread uncertainty about what is being proposed for Scotland.

 What is known is that the pilot would be set up to act as an alternative source of news to that provided by BBC Scotland and that – because of cyclical and structural changes in the television industry – it is becoming increasingly unviable, on financial grounds, for STV to provide it.